kundeng/ansible-role-for-splunk/testing/README.md

 task setup              # Provision host secrets + build all Docker images
 ```

+## ▶️ Next Phase: Day 0

+The lab is stabilized and ready for Day 0 provisioning.

+- Inventory source of truth: `/workspace/testing/molecule/inventory/hosts.yml`
+- SSH diagnostics: `task sys:diag:ssh` targets group `full` (excludes `git_server`)
+- Artifacts: fetched via URLs defined in `molecule/inventory/group_vars/all.yml` (9.1.2)
+- ACL: `skip_acl_install: true` to speed up container tests

+Proceed with Day 0 using the Taskfile Day 0 targets.
+Refer to `testing/Taskfile.yml` for the exact Day 0 task names in this branch.

 **Optional Environment Variables:**
 - `R3_REGISTRATION_CODE` - Get your free registration code from [remote.it](https://remote.it) for external access